 In 2000, First Baptist Church went through the process of “separating itself” from the Southern Baptist Convention as a result of doctrinal differences that exhibited prejudices against women serving in church leadership positions and other criteria for interpreting the Bible which did not conform with traditional Baptist principles of the 1963 Baptist Faith and Message statement.
 The church voted to affiliate with the Cooperative Baptist Fellowship.
 To date, the FBC remains associated with the Kentucky Baptist Convention and the Kentucky Baptist Fellowship.
 It is not a member of the Franklin Baptist Association, again having removed itself from affiliation, as a result of the association not following its own constitution and by-laws in removing a sister church from fellowship.

 In 2001, the concept of Mission Frankfort was launched and a comprehensive global missions program described as “Reaching our community and the world with the Gospel of Jesus Christ.”
 The Mission Frankfort Clinic was founded in 2002, and a motel facility was purchased in 2005 in Owsley County, Kentucky, to house mission groups.
 In 2008, more than 26 church groups utilized the facility, called the “Emma Quire Mission Center,” in honor of one of FBC’s longtime servant members, to provide Christian social ministry to persons in the second poorest county in the United States.
-In Spring 2007, Hope Mountain was purchased one mile away from the center of Booneville’s town square.

 THE FUTURE OF FIRST BAPTIST is best described by a note in a Dedication of the 1928 educational building held on May 17-20, 1940 at the conclusion of payments associated with its indebtedness: “We drink from wells we did not dig; we eat from vines we did not plant.”
 Our heritage challenges all of us to heroic living, sacrificial giving and absolute unconditional surrender to our Lord Jesus Christ.
 By the grace of God we in this generation will count it a high privilege to build upon a foundation that has been sealed with the glowing testimony of those who have gone before!